lance0/Whitepaper/README.md

       - Goals of Tox
             - To Provide a Secure Communications Platform to replace commonly used programs such as Skype
             - Ensure the privacy of its users by using strong encryption methods
-            - Scale with it's userbase to allow for a decentrailized approach within the network
+            - Scale with it's userbase to allow for a decentralized approach within the network
             - Provide an easy protocol to allow developers to create thier own clients and have the mobility to be platform independant.
+            - Ease of use, so that non-technical users can have their privacy respected by using state of the art encryption standards.
+            - Transparancy, so the user can trust in the software and focus on using it to enhance the way they communicate with the world.
+            - Freedom.
+Tox is both free for you to use, and free for you to change.
+You are completely free to both use and modify Tox.
+Furthermore, Tox will never harass you with ads, or require you to pay for                    features.

       - What it Solves